SOUTH MOUNTAIN CONCERTS

 The Concert Hall built in 1918, now on the National Register of Historic Buildings, was specifically designed for chamber music and built in a colonial style using timber from an old textile mill.
 The hall seats 440 and enjoys particularly fine acoustics.

-Artists such as Leonard Bernstein, Gary Graffman, Leontyne Price, Alexander Schneider, Rudolph Serkin and Peter Serkin have appeared here.
-String quartets including the Borromeo, the Emerson, the Guarneri, the Juilliard, the Orion, the Tokyo, and the Vermeer have been frequent visitors to the series of concerts.
-Piano trios have included the Beaux Arts Trio and the Kalichstein-Laredo-Robinson Trio.
+Artists such as Leonard Bernstein, Gary Graffman, Menahem Pressler, Leontyne Price, Rudolph Serkin, and Peter Serkin have appeared here.
+String quartets including the American, Borromeo, Brentano, Emerson, Guarneri, Juilliard, Orion, Saint Lawrence, and Tokyo, have been frequent visitors to our stage.
+Piano trios have included the Beaux Arts, the Kalichstein-Laredo-Robinson, and Wu Han, David Finckel and Philip Setzer.

 LOCATION

-The South Mountain Concert Hall is located on Routes 7 & 20 (South Street) in Pittsfield, Massachusetts, approximately two miles south of Park Square at the center of the downtown area.
-The driveway to the property, just south of the Berkshire Life Insurance Company building, is marked by a white sign with brown lettering, reading “South Mountain Western Region,” and a panel below it reading “South Mountain Concerts.”
-The dirt road leads up South Mountain to the parking areas and the Concert Hall.
+The South Mountain Concert Hall is located off South Street (Rte.
+7) in Pittsfield, Massachusetts, approximately two miles south of Park Square at the center of the downtown area.
+The driveway to the property, just south of the Guardian Insurance Company building, is marked by a white sign with brown lettering reading “South Mountain Western Region,” and a panel below it reading “South Mountain Concerts.”
+The dirt road leads up to the South Mountain parking areas and the Concert Hall.

 Photographs by David Grusendorf